mahesh-11102/Dummy-Zone/README.md

 - Giving the user power to add his/her friend to the anonymous task/chat
 - more secured login page
 - Add rating system for the users

+# UI/UX design of our app

+Before Building our app we first worked on the Ui/UX using Figma.
+It made our task more easier and fun.
+Dummy Zone UI design : https://www.figma.com/file/UuSLaambk44t3s57zUUqyW/Dummy-Zone?node-id=0%3A1